LexBorisoff/web-cli/README.md

 # Query Options <a name="query-options"></a>

-Query options give you control over the web queries by overriding program defaults.
+Query options give you control over the web queries by overriding app defaults.

 ## Usage <a name="option-usage"></a>